 Fiduciary Funds-These funds are used to account for assets held by the District in a trustee capacity or as an agent for individuals, private organizations and/or other governmental units.
 Trust funds account for resources received and disbursements made in accordance with trust agreements or applicable legislative enactments for each particular fund.
-Fiduciary Funds include a Private Purpose Trust Fund and an Agency Fund.
+Fiduciary Funds include a Private Purpose Trust Fund and an Custodial Fund.

-- Private Purpose Trust Fund-The Private Purpose Trust Fund is used to account for assets held by the District for scholarships. - Agency Fund-The Agency Fund is used to account for assets held by the District as an agent for individuals, private organizations, various student groups and clubs and/or other governmental units.
-Included within the Agency Fund are the extraclassroom activity funds of the District, which represents funds of the students of the District.
-The Board of Education exercises general oversight of these funds.
+- Private Purpose Trust Fund-The Private Purpose Trust Fund is used to account for assets held by the District for scholarships. - Custodial Fund-The Custodial Fund is used to account for assets held by the District as an agent for individuals, private organizations, and/or other governmental units.